tonyallan/echo360/README.md

 If used on a [Raspberry Pi](http://www.raspberrypi.org/) Model B, an [LCD Display](http://www.adafruit.com/products/1109) (and its associated [software](https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi/usage)) is recommended.

-The command `sudo nohup python echo360/monitor.py room_name &` will start the controller.
+The command `sudo python echo360/monitor.py room_name` or `sudo nohup python echo360/monitor.py room_name &` will start the controller.
+The script runs as `root` to access the LCD display.

 ### Usage